My.EOU Portal Current Students Faculty/Staff

-We provide reasonable accommodations on an individual basis each term according to the courses in which you are enrolled.
-You will need to contact us each term and let us know what accommodations you will need.
-This can be done by using the “Accommodations Request Form” found on the Blackboard class named “Disability Services Office.”
+We provide reasonable accommodations on an individual basis each term according to the courses in which the student is enrolled.
+The student seeking accommodations will need to contact the DSO each term and inform the office on what accommodations the student will need in that concurrent term.
+This can be done by contacting Taylor Smith at 541-962-3081 or email@example.com .
+Appointments can also be created through contacting the Accommodations Specialist at 541-962-3235 or firstname.lastname@example.org.

 The Assistive Technology Lab is open Monday through Friday from 8:00 A.M. to 5:00 P.M. and is located in the Disability Services Office, Loso Hall 236.
 After-hours appointments are available upon request.

 A staff member of the Disability Services Office will assist you with mastering the software listed below.
 You can use or be trained on this technology by setting up an appointment with the Accommodations Specialist.

 There are also larger monitors on several of the PC’s, and an FM loop for hearing impaired students.

 Instructors will receive an e-mail stating the eligibility for extended testing, assignment times, or any accommodation that could affect the classroom.
 For online students, this includes Canvas assignments.
 Students need to notify their instructor that they would like to utilize their extended test time accommodation.
 Instructors have the capability to extend the testing time on Canvas delivered tests.
 The DSO has a distraction-free testing space available.
 If a student would like to take a test in the Disability Services Office they need to schedule it at least two days in advance.
 Tests proctored in the Disability Services Office are administered at the same time the student would be taking it in class.
 If an alternate time is needed due to class conflict, the student needs to get approval from their instructor.